bluesky/databroker/doc/source/v2/developer/index.rst

 not scale to catalogs with large number of entries, where merely populating the keys of the ``Catalog._entries`` dict is expensive.
 To customize the type of ``_entries`` override :meth:`Catalog._make_entries_container` and return a dict-*like* object.
-This object must support iteration (looping through part of all of the catalog in order) and random access (requesting a specific entry by name) by implementing ``__iter__`` and ``__getitem__`` respectively.
+This object must support iteration (looping through part or all of the catalog in order) and random access (requesting a specific entry by name) by implementing ``__iter__`` and ``__getitem__`` respectively.